Saint Peter and Paul Cathedral, Paramaribo: History

 In 1826 the Roman Catholic Church in Paramaribo adapted De Verrezene Phoenix, a former Dutch Jewish theatre built in 1809, to use as a church.
 In 1858 it was designated as a cathedral when a diocese was established in Paramaribo and a bishop assigned.

 When the congregation outgrew the building, the diocese decided to build a new cathedral.
 It was designed by Frans Harmes.
-Construction of the cathedral began January 30, 1883, on the site of a former Dutch Jewish theatre De Verrezene Phoenix, built in 1809.
+Construction of the cathedral began January 30, 1883, on the site of De Verrezene Phoenix.
 The cathedral interior is built of unpainted Surinamese cedar.
 Although it was consecrated in 1885, the towers were not completed until 1901.

 A poorly done restoration was completed in 1977, but the building began to fall into disrepair, encountering problems with tilting and termites.
 In 2002 an extensive renovation was completed and the cathedral was returned to usable condition.
-With help of European Union-funding, formal restoration of the cathedral began in 2007 and, after 3 years, the church was re-opened on November 13, 2010.
+With help of European Union-funding, formal restoration of the cathedral began in 2007 and, after three years, the church was re-opened on November 13, 2010.

 In 2009 the gate to the cathedral turned 200 years old.